 Wondering what the symptoms and causes of a broken rib are so you can tell if you have one?
 We’ll go over that below.
 Plus treatments and dangers involved with broken ribs.

-In most cases, the pain from a broken rib is instant.
-A chest fracture is most often caused by direct impact from sports-related injuries, falls, or motor accidents.
+A broken rib, also called a rib fracture, is most often caused by direct impact from sports-related injuries, falls, or motor accidents.

 The extent of a broken rib ranges from cracked bones to multiple ribs that are in entirely separate pieces, known as Flail chest.
 While cracked ribs are still painful, they don’t bear the same dangers of broken ribs.

-Let’s take a look at the signs of a broken rib.
+Let’s take a look at the signs and symptoms of a broken rib.

 - Shortness of breath